timothywarner-org/prompt-pro/README.md

 - Think meta: Prompt about prompting and custom instructions.
 - Use your voice if using your words is difficult.
 - Pick up a good book on technical writing essentials.
+- Protect your LLM against abuse by integating test prompts.
+- Each LLM (and vendor) has its own priorities and personality.
+- Expect breaking changes.
+Stay agile, adaptable, and be an eternal learner.

 ---